ddnexus/pagy/docs/toolbox/paginators/keyset.md

 Product.order(:name, :production_date)
 ```

-!!! success Append the primary key to the order
+!!!success Append the primary key to the order

 ```rb
 # Add the :id as the last column